MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 - Value Error : padding-bottom Too many values or values are not recognized : [ footer-height ]

-    Error caused by making footer stays at the bottom of the page, therefore it works fine - ignored
+    Error caused by making footer stay at the bottom of the page, therefore it works fine - ignored

 [Unicorn revealer - overflow](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) - no evidence of overflow **Pass** ✅

 [JS Hint](https://jshint.com/) - no error, no warning **Pass** ✅

-[Pep8 Online](http://pep8online.com/) - all `.py` files have been paste into pep8 onlie, 0 errors - **Pass** ✅ apart from:
+[Pep8 Online](http://pep8online.com/) - all `.py` files have been pasted into pep8 online, 0 errors - **Pass** ✅ apart from:

 - webhookhandler.py has two lines which could not be shortened without making the code illegible